Why do we have to die?

 • Leucine in particular is thought to be a notable driver of muscle protein synthesis

-• Leucine is also a primary driver of the enzyme mtorc1.
+• Leucine is also a primary driver of the enzyme mtorc1, which is thought to advance the ticking of the clock (aging).

 • Proteins differ in their amino acid composition and degree of binding / accessibility.